Tahmina Rajabova: Biography

 Tahmina Rajabova was born on June 29, 1982, in Dushanbe, Tajik SSR.
-Tahmina’s father was an economist and her mother was a doctor.
+Tahmina's father was an economist and her mother was a doctor.
 From 1989 she studied in a musical school named after Malika Sobirova until her third grade.
 As her father moved to Moscow due to his job, their family left the country.
 Tahmina went to a Russian school and studied there for two years.

 After she returned to Tajikistan, Tahmina graduated the secondary school in Dushanbe, and applied to the faculty of law, Institute of international and regional relations of Moscow in Dushanbe.
-She married after she finished her first year in university; for this reason, she couldn’t continue her studies and she had to drop out.
+She married after she finished her first year in university; for this reason, she couldn't continue her studies and she had to drop out.
 After some time, she entered the Institute of Tax and Law of Tajikistan again and successfully graduated in 2006.

-Family
+Personal life

 Under the influence of her parents, Tahmina married when she was 18, but they divorced after three years.
 She has a son – Muhammadjovid.
 Later, Tamina married again and she has a happy family now.

+At the age of 18, Tahmina Rajabova married her cousin at her parents' request, but they divorced shortly afterward.
+She had a son, Muhammadjovid, from this marriage.
+In 2013, Tahmina met her future husband.
+In March 2015, he proposed marriage.
+Takhmina had a difficult decision due to her career and constant filming.
+In September 2015, she accepted his proposal and got married.
+In 2021, their son, Khalid, was born—a long-awaited child.
+That same year, she moved to Moscow with her young child to complete her studies at the Gerasimov Institute of Cinematography (VGIK).

+In 2023, she learned of her husband's infidelity.
+The distance between them began to fray.
+In May 2024, they officially divorced.
+"I paid a high price for my dream of becoming a director," Tahmina Rajabova said in an interview.

+Tahmina shared this story in an interview with Orzu Isoev on the YouTube program "Noguftakho."

 Career

 Television

-Tahmina Rajabova started her career as a lawyer’s assistant at Safina (national TV) in 2006; after a month Nasiba Gulamova (newscaster and, later, Tahmina's teacher) noticed her.
+Tahmina Rajabova started her career as a lawyer's assistant at Safina (national TV) in 2006; after a month Nasiba Gulamova (newscaster and, later, Tahmina's teacher) noticed her.
 Having a TV face and good Russian, Rajabova was offered a position as a news broadcaster, which she accepted.
 The movie directors noticed her on the TV, and counting her distinctive beauty, they offered her to star in movies.